What is Blackboard Learn used for?

 To begin, make sure you have the Zoom application downloaded on your device.
-Once you open your Zoom application, follow the Service Hub instructions to help finish getting set up.
+Once you open your Zoom application, follow the Logging into Zoom instructions to help finish getting set up.

 Test your Zoom set up by visiting the Zoom website and joining a test meeting.
 Click the blue 'Join' button and then click 'Allow."
 You will then be taken to your Zoom application for a test meeting.
 This will test your internet connection, your audio, as well as your video—if you choose so.
 This is also a good way to get familiar with some of the Zoom features like chat, record, reactions, and more!